-Your submission form may be the initial contact someone has with your publication.
-If your form isn’t accessible, you could be blocking contact from highly qualified submitting authors.
+Your submission form may be the initial contact someone has with your organization.
+If your form isn’t accessible, you could be blocking contact from highly qualified applicants.
 How can you remove this roadblock that stands in the way of those who might not receive and submit information in traditional methods?

 Why are accessible submission forms needed?